Q&A With Former Foster Youth Turned Author Jessica C.

 In Conclusion

 In conclusion, we could not agree more with Jessica.
 She is right, we should all be lifting the voices of current and former foster youth, now and especially during Foster Care Awareness Month.
-We appreciate Jessica’s openness and hope that her story can help inform others about how children actually feel while in foster care.
+We appreciate Jessica’s openness and hope her story can help inform others about how children feel while in foster care.

 If you want to help, please consider volunteering with Foster Love – Together We Rise.
 Foster youth need you.